What Is Data Enrichment?

 Data enrichment is the process of enhancing, refining, and improving raw data by merging it with additional relevant information from external sources to create more complete and valuable datasets.

 Data enrichment is the broader practice of enhancing any dataset with additional information from third-party sources.
 In the B2B context, data enrichment specifically refers to augmenting contact and company records with verified details that improve data quality and usability.
+It is one of the most impactful investments a sales or marketing organization can make, as the quality of data directly determines the effectiveness of outreach, segmentation, and reporting.

 Related Terms